-Is Prostitution Legal in Nevada?
+Is Prostitution Legal in Las Vegas?
 Douglas Crawford Law Explains

 The Nevada Revised Statutes (NRS) cover the subject of Prostitution comprehensively, both legal and not.
 Many visitors to Nevada—Las Vegas especially—do not clearly understand the reality of legal Prostitution in Nevada.
 In Nevada’s largest cities, like Reno and Las Vegas, Prostitution is not legal.
 In some Nevada counties Prostitution is legal.
 By Nevada state law, counties with less than 700,000 residents can make Prostitution legal so long as the business transaction occurs in a brothel licensed and monitored by the state.
 At the moment, Prostitution is legal in eight Nevada counties, which house 19 brothels.
 Some of these brothels are within easy driving range of Las Vegas.
 Visitors and residents of Nevada can use them to meet the needs brothels serve.